Luwei-Lin/AI_oriented_recommendation_system/PreprocessingData/tools/note_about_labelsJSON.md

 ## Update May 19

-1. add 'tee' in 'tops'
+1. add 'tee' and 't' in 'tops'
 2. 'tanktop' in tops instead of 'tank top'
-3. 'croptop' and 'croptee' is new item found and could be added in 'tops'
+3. 'crop', 'croptop' and 'croptee' are new items found and could be added in 'tops' or 'shirt'

+## Update May 21

+1. can add 'Puzzle' in other
+2. can add 'Clip' in accessories (hair clips)
+3. can add 'Scrunchies' in accessories(hair scrunchie)
+4. There are some food types (for now we add to 'other')
+5. new Item 'Cloak' is found , which could be added to 'other_clothing'?